5. Trade Protocol (On- and Off-Ramp)

 Common Parameters (governed):

-T_match(max time to accept a match),T_fiat(max time to make fiat transfer),T_confirm(confirmation window),T_dispute(challenge window).B_bond_user,B_bond_merchant(optional performance bonds/slashing weights by reputation tier and payment rail risk class).min_amount,max_amountper rail/region; fee schedules; quote expiry windows.
+T_match(max time to accept a match),T_fiat(max time to make fiat transfer),T_confirm(confirmation window),T_dispute(challenge window).B_bond_user,B_bond_merchant(optional performance bonds/slashing weights by reputation tier and payment rail risk class).min_amount,max_amountper rail/region, fee schedules, and quote expiry windows.

 - Open: User opens BUY order with amount & rail.